open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Included Propagators

-The API layer MUST include the following `Propagator`s:
+The API layer MAY include the following `Propagator`s:

 * A `HTTPTextPropagator` implementing the [W3C TraceContext Specification](https://www.w3.org/TR/trace-context/).